-Everyone on the leadership must be committed to following organizational processes.
+Everyone on the leadership team must commit to following organizational processes.
 Ensure people are retrained and managed to follow the process.
-Once the processes become standardized in a small business it is easier for an owner to reduce their personal workload while still achieving great results.
+Once the processes become standardized in a small business, then it is easier for an owner to reduce their personal workload while still achieving great results.

-Note that EOS only devotes a few pages to process – it is a simplistic view of process improvement only appropriate for a very small business.
+Note that EOS only devotes a few pages to the process.
+It is a simplistic view of process improvement only appropriate for a very small business.
 Lean East has far more knowledge and resources to share in this area.

 Action is the process of doing.
 The previous components of the EOS only succeed with the accountability and discipline to turn a vision into a reality.
-Lean East would agree with the EOS opinion that this is where many organizations struggle the most.
-EOS focuses on accountability, communication, organization and traction using the concept of Rocks and a Meeting Pulse.
+Lean East would agree with the entrepreneurial operating system opinion that this is where many organizations struggle the most.
+EOS focuses on accountability, communication, organization and Traction® using the concept of Rocks and a Meeting Pulse.

 - After reviewing the vision together, identify the items you want to close out over the next 90-days.